-For the years ended December 31, 2022 and 2021, the annual money-weighted rate of return on pension plan investments, net of pension investment expenses, was (16.53) percent and 9.84 percent, respectively.
+For the years ended December 31, 2023 and 2022, the annual money-weighted rate of return on pension plan investments, net of pension investment expenses, was 15.04% and (15.39)%, respectively.
 The money-weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts actually invested.